Financial Assistance Fund

 A “Qualifying State” may seek such financial assistance by submitting a written request to the Secretary-General.
-Qualifying States are state parties to the Convention of 1899 or 1907 that:
+Qualifying States are Contracting Parties to the Convention of 1899 or 1907 that:

 - have concluded an agreement for the purpose of submitting one or more disputes, whether existing or future, for settlement by any of the means administered by the PCA; and

 - at the time of requesting financial assistance from the fund, are listed on the “DAC List of Aid Recipients” prepared by the Organization for Economic Co-operation and Development (OECD).